andykuszyk/andykuszyk.github.io/2023-11-07-securing-environment-access.md

 ### 3. Dynamic compute
 The third configuration I wanted to describe is one where you have no control over the underlying compute whatsoever.
 This might take the form of fully managed compute nodes for your container orchestrator (e.g. AWS Fargate), or serverless functions (e.g. AWS Lambda).

-Irrespective of the mechanism, environments consisting of dynamic compute have no logical compute that you can directly access; the only thing your concerned with is the software running on top of the compute.
+Irrespective of the mechanism, environments consisting of dynamic compute have no logical compute that you can directly access; the only thing you're concerned with is the software running on top of the compute.

-## Securing access
+---

+## But what about securing access?
-Now, when it comes to securing access to your environments, the main point of discussion is the first hop an operator would need to make in the configurations described above.
+OK, now that we've established a basic taxonomy of environment types, let's return to the topic of securing access to your environments.
+The main point to discuss is the first hop an operator would need to make in the architectures described above.
 For static compute with SSH, this is the SSH connection to the bastion.
 For static compute without SSH, this is authentication with the control plane.
 For dynamic compute, this is either authentication with the control plane, or no authentication at all!

 So, that leaves us with two primary challenges:
 1. Securing control plane access (i.e. securing cloud credentials).
 2. Securing SSH access.

-Securing control plane access is largely a vendor-specific issue once an operator is in possession of valid credentials.
-SSH access is a little more open ended.
+Securing control plane access is mostly a vendor-specific issue, once an operator is in possession of valid credentials.
+SSH access is a little more open-ended.
 These are the two topics I'm going to focus on in this blog post.

 ## 1. Securing cloud credentials
+The main idea I'd like to present for securing access to your cloud provider is simply this:

+> Use Hashicorp Vault!

+Vault has an array of different authentication mechanisms that your operators can use to authenticate with it, and it then supports a variety of different secrets backends; including ones designed to issue ephemeral credentials for your cloud provider of choice.
+This makes it an ideal candidate for controlling and mediating the access of your engineers to your environments.

 ### 1.1 Running Vault
-In this section, I'm going to focus on automating access to your AWS environment using Hashicorp Vault.
-Running Vault securely could be another blog post by itself, so I simply assume that you've got a Vault instance running somewhere.
+ounning Vault securely could be another blog post by itself, so I simply assume that you've got a Vault instance running somewhere.

 When I was working on this blog post, I signed up for a free account for Hashicorp Cloud Platform, and provisioned an instance of Vault with a public IP address.
 Whilst this probably isn't what you want in real life, it will get you up and running with the examples provided here.